 Review the course schedule.
 If a course requires a prerequisite, it will be mentioned in the official course description.
 Questions about specific courses may be directed to Ms. Kim Price at email@example.com.

 Summer Session students who live on the Duke campus will be assigned to an air-conditioned residence hall on Duke's West Campus.
 Most room are double occupancy, though some singles are available...

 Duke’s Office of Housing, Dining and Residence Life (OHDRL) manages the summer housing process.
 The summer housing application will be posted on the OHDRL website around the end of March or early April.
 Summer Session will attempt to let enrolled students know when the housing application for summer students becomes available.
 Housing charges will be added to your Bursar’s bill shortly before the beginning of the summer term and after your academic charges must be paid.
 Unfortunately, you will likely need to make two separate payments to the university to avoid paying late fees for tuition.

 We recommend that you deposit money in a FLEX account.
 A FLEX account allows you to eat at multiple locations on campus, or use “merchants on points” to have food delivered by participating vendors, or purchase food items at Uncle Harry’s General Store or any of the other Duke Stores.
 Additional funds can be added to this account throughout the summer and any unused balance will be returned to you at the end of the summer.
-If you prefer to purchase a meal plan, we recommend beginning with the “small” option because you may wish to prepare simple meals in your Central Campus apartment.
+If you prefer to purchase a meal plan, we recommend beginning with the “small” option.

 Raleigh-Durham International Airport (RDU) is about 20 minutes from Duke.
 You may take a taxi or airport shuttle to campus.